robotframework/HowToWriteGoodTestCases/HowToWriteGoodTestCases.rst

   - Common setup and/or teardown is often a good indicator.

-- Should not have too many tests (max 10) in one suite unless they are `data-driven tests`_.
+- Should not have too many tests (max 10) in one file unless they are `data-driven tests`_.

 - Tests should be independent.
 Initialization using setup/teardown.